Ecopsychology: 5 Science-Backed Benefits of Nature Therapy for Mental Health

 PHPs are a step down from inpatient care but still offer a high level of structure and support, especially if stabilization is still a concern.

-Timeline showing progression through addiction treatment levels: Medical Detox (1 week) for safe opioid withdrawal, Inpatient Treatment (30 days) for space away from triggers, Intensive Outpatient Program (8 weeks) for continued support while returning to daily life, and ongoing Outpatient Therapy for stress management while staying connected to care.
+Timeline showing progression through addiction treatment levels like Medical Detox and 1 week for safe opioid withdrawal, Inpatient Treatment and 30 days for space away from triggers, Intensive Outpatient Program or 8 weeks for continued support while returning to daily life, and ongoing Outpatient Therapy for stress management while staying connected to care.

 Intensive Outpatient Program (IOP)